clawfire/portfolio/content/_pages/techwatch.md

 ---
 title: Techwatch
 subtitle: My tech watch delivered right into your inbox, every 2 weeks or so.
-description: ''
+description: ""
-featured_image: "/img/2020/04/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg"
+featured_image: /img/2020/04/nick-morrison-FHnnjk1Yj7Y-unsplash.jpg
-menu:
-  header:
-    weight: 3
+fmContentType: Page
 ---
 Started a little bit before joining Smile, I started doing some curation on my tech watch online and started to publish it [on GetRevue](https://www.getrevue.co/profile/thibault).
 The topics could be from nerdy stuff to very marketing elements.
 And I tried to update the people with the stuff happening in my pro / personal life.

 When I got my new position of _Innovation Evangelist_ at Smile, and having the opportunity to design my job, I integrated this tech watch to my work.
 Starting with only internal newsletter + posting on [Innovation's Squad Medium](https://medium.com/smileinnovation).
 The rhythm increased significantly and reach 2 publication per month.
 We opened a dedicated list on our Mailchimp after 6 months and you can [subscribe to my Techwatch at Smile](http://eepurl.com/dM4NAM) for free.

 If you want, you can get [the past issue list of what I published](https://us18.campaign-archive.com/home/?u=4d3484a4e4a58a42c2bc028f5&id=7db7ed73c3) on Mailchimp for Smile but, as I said, [it's available on Medium](https://medium.com/smileinnovation) too.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">